Xheid/graphql-golang-apitemplate/readme.md

 ### Rest API

 This template is mainly for graphql api.
-However it is easily usuable for REST API.
+However, it is easily usuable with REST API too.
 Now just follow the doc and enjoy :-) !

 ### Ressources